 - Patellar luxation,

-We here at also like to recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+While many of these conditions may not be life-threatening, it is essential to understand that they can get expensive to treat, mainly if they are chronic or reoccurring.
+This is why we recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?